schulace/autoComplete/README.txt

 /**********************************************************************
 * 10 (?)
 I didn't track this, and spend more time than I needed to on
-* a few parts (like using stringBuilder instead of String for addTerm)
+* a few parts trying to optimize. (like using stringBuilder instead of
+* String for addTerm)
 ***********************************************************************/